 This guide is meant to offer you a first point of entry into major resources for accessing scholarly sources in the Harvard research environment.
 The intent is neither to be comprehensive nor finely grained -- we want to give you just enough to encourage exploration and help your gain confidence, without overwhelming you with choices.

 Research is about hypothesis-making and testing and for that reason, you'll find that it's more iterative than linear.
 As your project develops and your thinking deepens and expands, other tools, other kinds of information, and other search techniques might need to be added to this knowledge base.

 Feel free to contact me, at any point in the process, whenever questions arise.
-I may not have the answer myself, but I'll know which Harvard librarian has the expertise you're after and will put you in touch with him or her.
+I may not have the answer myself, but I'll know which Harvard librarians have the expertise you're after and will put you in touch with them.

 Enjoy your work!

 Sue Gilroy, Research Librarian, Lamont Library

 Since 1932, the Annual Reviews series has offered authoritative syntheses of the primary research literature in 46 academic fields, including political science, sociology, anthropology, and public health.

 A search of Annual Reviews can therefore help you easily identify—and contextualize—the principal contributions that have been made in your field.
 The comprehensive critical review not only summarizes a topic but also roots out errors of fact or concept and provokes discussion that will lead to new research activity.